-This fact presents a real problem when it comes to the matter of moving people from the wilderness of religion into God's grace-land.
+This fact presents a real problem when it comes to the matter of moving people from the wilderness of religion into God's luscious land of grace.
 Why?
-Because there is no place where legalistic religion and grace can intersect.
-Law and grace can never coexist together; consequently, a Christian whose lifestyle is primarily religious in essence may have great difficulty crossing over into the new land.
-One must move out of the wilderness in order to move into Canaan.
-To accept grace means to renounce legalism-a system of living in which we try to make spiritual progress or gain God's blessings based on what we do.
+It is because there is no place where legalistic religion and grace can share the same soul.
+Law and grace can never coexist together; consequently, a Christian whose lifestyle is primarily religious may have great difficulty crossing over into a new land.
+One must in essence move out of the wilderness in order to move into Canaan.
+To accept grace means to renounce legalism -- a system of living in which we try to make spiritual progress or gain God's blessings based on what we do.
 That kind of paradigm shift can sometimes come with great resistance after one has lived in the wilderness for a long time.

-Whenever someone attempts to introduce a radically different insight to people whose minds have been formed by an old and well-worked-out way of thinking, he or she is up against an obstacle.
+Whenever someone attempts to introduce a radically different insight to people whose minds have been formed by an old and well-worked-out way of thinking, he or she is up against a great obstacle.
 Jesus said their taste for the old wine is so well established that they invariably prefer it to the new.
 More than that, the new wine, still fermenting, seems to them so obviously and dangerously full of power that they will not even consider putting it into their old and fragile wineskins.
 But now try to see the point of the biblical imagery of wine-making a little more abstractly.
 The new insight is always at odds with the old way of looking at things.
 Even if the teacher's audience were to try earnestly to take it in, the only intellectual devices they would have to pick it up with are the categories of the old system with which it conflicts.
-Hence the teacher's problem: if he leaves in his teaching a single significant scrap of the old system, they, by their very effort to understand, will go to that scrap rather than to the point he is making and, having done that, will understand the new only insofar as it can be made to agree with the old-which is, not at all.2 church as well as outside, find that the notion of grace stands in contradiction to everything they understand by religion."3
+Hence the teacher's problem: if he leaves in his teaching a single significant scrap of the old system, they, by their very effort to understand, will go to that scrap rather than to the point he is making and, having done that, will understand the new only insofar as it can be made to agree with the old-which is, not at all.'

-Robert Capon pinpoints the problem, saying, "We grant you that the theology of grace has suffered gross neglect-that we have reached a point at which almost all people, inside the
+Robert Capon pinpoints the problem, saying, ?We grant you that the theology of grace has suffered gross neglect-that we have reached a point at which almost all people, inside the Church as well as outside, find that the notion of grace stands in contradiction to everything they understand by religion.",